Raykosan/ComfyUI_RaykoStudio/README.md

     Continue Workflow
         Click "✔️ ACCEPT" to pass selected images to next nodes Only selected images will be processed downstream
+### ⚠️ Reminder
+**The generation process will pause indefinitely until you click "❌ CANCEL" or close the workflow or the ComfyUI page.**

 ---
 ---